 Be sure to have a reliable internet and WIFI connection, as your guests may want to shop online.

-6. Promote Thanksgiving itself
+7. Promote Thanksgiving weekend

 Don’t just promote Thanksgiving, but the fall too!
-Think of outdoor images that show fall leaves or a light dusting of snow, and interiors that highlight a cozy log fire, spice-scented candles, a selection of board games and books, a fall wreath on the door or some hot chocolate warming on the stove.
+Think of outdoor images that show fall leaves or a light dusting of snow, and interiors that highlight a cozy log fire, a selection of board games and books, a fall wreath on the door, or some hot chocolate warming on the stove.
 Make sure you add comforting duvets in the bedrooms and scarves and hats by the front door.

-If your rental is a cabin, Thanksgiving is the perfect opportunity to promote your rental.
+If your rental is a cabin, Thanksgiving is the perfect opportunity to promote your property.
 Preparing and marketing your vacation rental for Thanksgiving will actually give you a head start and give you ideas for Christmas.

 So there you have it!
-Six great ideas to ramp up your marketing before Thanksgiving to make the most of that “weekend getaway” mindset.
+Eight great ideas to ramp up your marketing before Thanksgiving to make the most of that “weekend getaway” mindset.
 Use these suggestions to catch last-minute planners and remind them why your rental is the perfect spot to celebrate this US holiday this year.

 Ready to take more direct bookings?